digitallyinduced/ihp/Guide/tailwindcss.markdown

 `Make` will automatically detect that `static/app.css` is missing and will run `make static/app.css` to produce that missing file.
 This will then trigger the tailwind production build.

-This means you don't need to make any changes to your existing deployment process or your IHP Cloud settings.
+This means you don't need to make any changes to your existing deployment process.